editor-js/awesome-editorjs/readme.md

 * [editorjs-alignment-blocktune](https://github.com/kaaaaaaaaaaai/editorjs-alignment-blocktune) — Add text alignment to any Block Tools.
 * [editorjs-anchor](https://github.com/VolgaIgor/editorjs-anchor) — Add anchor field to any Block Tools
+* [editorjs-notice](https://github.com/VolgaIgor/editorjs-notice) — Marking blocks as hidden or informational with a caption for the first

 ### Plugins